project8/locust_mc/README.md

  - GSL (www.gnu.org/software/gsl)
  - HDF5 (required by Monarch3 and for outputing to HDF5 files)
  - ROOT (www.cern.ch/root) version 5.24 or higher (6.x should work too)
-        --enable-minuit2 (if you want to use KaFit) --enable-fftw3 (if you want to use KEMField)

 **Optional Dependencies**
  - LibXml2 (xmlsoft.org)